lewagonjapan/programming4everybody/README.md

 ## Asking Questions

 The most successful students during our previous sessions asked a lot of questions!
-For that purpose, we set up a #codecademy-questions channel on Slack - Don't hesitate to use it 😉
+Don't hesitate to ask and collaborate in your channel `#batch-ruby-08-26`

 ## Certificate

 We will be distributing a certificate of completion to those who:

-- Attend ALL six live sessions from start to finish
+- Attend ALL five live sessions from start to finish
 - Complete 100% of the Codecademy track

-After the last lecture on Thursday, February 11th, we will ask you to submit your Codecademy username to confirm completion of the Ruby track.
+After the last lecture on Tuesday, September 1st, we will ask you to submit your Codecademy username to confirm completion of the Ruby track.

 ![](https://github.com/lewagonjapan/programming4everybody/raw/january-2021/images/certificate-v2.jpg)